The Future of Gleaning

 Yet growing all this food consumes vast quantities of water, energy and fertiliser (as well, of course, as land), while exhausting our soil fertility.

-Back in 2012 (what now seems like a much simpler time!), as we gradually uncovered the sheer scale of waste which can occur on farms, we decided that gleaning was needed once again.
+In 2012, as our research was beginning to reveal the sheer scale of waste which can occur on farms, we decided that gleaning was needed once again.
 While we at Feedback have always maintained that redistribution is not, in itself, a solution to food waste, we knew that the efforts of food redistribution organisations were hindered and frustrated by a lack of access to fresh, nutritious food.
 It is worth adding that, sadly, redistribution agencies are all too often used by supermarkets and other food businesses as a dumping ground for cheap, poor quality, low nutrition food.

 We believed, too, that gleaning had an important role beyond redistribution – one focused on the deeper systemic problems and the longer-term solutions.
 While food waste was slowly making its way onto the radar of both policymakers and the public, farm-level food waste was almost always absent from the conversation.
 The Gleaning Network sought to address this in a number of ways.
 By working with farmers to understand the drivers of food waste and the imbalances of power.
 By taking large numbers of volunteers to farms to witness first hand the scale of food waste.
 And by working with the media at every level we have been able to bring evidence and stories into the spotlight.